 The slowest motorways in England

-The two slowest stretches in the whole country were found on the northbound approach to the Dartford Crossing, which is notorious for congestion, where lots of local traffic, as well as cars from as far away as Continental Europe, all queue to get through two tunnels.
+The main problem here is the area around the northbound approach to the Dartford Crossing, which is notorious for congestion, where lots of local traffic, as well as cars from as far away as Continental Europe, all queue to get through two tunnels.

 The areas with the slowest motorways

-All data sourced from the Department for Transport’s Road Congestion Statistics (Table CGN0401b), which shows the average speeds of cars on England’s Strategic Road Network across the full 24 hours of the day.
+All data sourced from the Department for Transport’s Road Congestion Statistics (Table CGN0401b), which shows the average speeds of cars on England’s Strategic Road Network (although we just looked at motorways).